Generous Bequest from the estate of Roberta “Polly” Holden

 D & R Greenway: to place interpretive signs at three of their preserves, Cider Mill Grassland Preserve, Sourland Ecosystem Preserve, and Cedar Ridge Preserve, which are grassland, interior forest, and mixed fields and woods, respectively.

-Friends of Hopewell Valley Open Space: to help fund a Copperhead radio tracking research project at Baldpate Mountain to search for a den or dens of this species of conservation concern.
+Friends of Hopewell Valley Open Space: to help fund a Agkistrodon contortrix mokasen radio tracking research project at Baldpate Mountain to search for a den or dens of this species of conservation concern.

 Friends of Taylor Wildlife Reserve: for materials for a boardwalk extension to make a Taylor Wildlife Preserve marsh trail more accessible to birders.